We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 How do you control unsafe behaviors?

-Work practice controls are only as effective as the safety management system that supports them.
-It's always better to eliminate the hazard so that you don't have to rely on worker compliance to protect workers.
-Here's an important principle that reflects this idea:
+However, administrative/work practice controls are only as effective as the safety management system (SMS) that develops, implements, and enforces them.
+It's best to eliminate or minimize the hazards themselves, so that managers are not solely dependent on workforce compliance to maintain a safe workplace.
+It's a well-known principle that:

-Any system that relies on human behavior is inherently unreliable.
+A safety management system that relies solely on worker compliance is inherently unreliable.

-To make sure work practice controls are effective in the long term, they must be designed based on solid hazard analysis and sustained by a supportive safety culture.
+To make sure administrative/work practice controls are effective in the long term, they must be designed based on solid hazard analysis and sustained by a supportive safety culture.
 They must then be accompanied by adequate resources, training, supervision, and appropriate consequences.
-Remember, work practice controls should be used in conjunction with other controls.
-Now let's look at some examples of work practice controls.

 Knowledge Check Choose the best answer for the question.

 5-7.
-Any system that relies on human behavior is inherently _____.
+A safety management system that relies solely on worker compliance is inherently _____.